ThiagoMFC/SysKoA-Public/README.md

 # SysKoA-Public

-first attempt at creating an API endpoint designed to help people manage resources in a mobile strategy game called King of Avalon.
+first attempt at creating an API endpoint designed to help people manage resources in a mobile strategy game called King of Avalon. there are also some Go Templates in here.